umeboshi2/freelawmachine/README.md

 ## Using the Free Law Machine

-There are two ways to using this project:
+There are two ways to use this project:

 1. *Running CourtListener* - this is the most common Vagrant task and is what brings your local Free Law development environment online and ready